 Be aware, that this popularity of WordPress lends itself to attack by hackers, who are very familiar with the WordPress platform and they know how to find any vulnerabilities, any flaws or any open doors.
 They target WordPress because it is so commonly in use, therefore it is very important to ensure that you are not exposed to such hacks.
-Generally these hackers will find a vulnerability in a plugin that has not been updated or where a version of the WordPress platform being used has not been updated.
+Generally, these hackers will find a vulnerability in a plugin that has not been updated or where a version of the WordPress platform being used has not been updated.
 These ‘updates’ should be applied regularly.
 Most responsible plugin developers will send out an update if a vulnerability or flaw is found in their code.
 So that update should be applied asap.
-Hackers who find a flaw will post it on forums or in groups, so that they can all have ‘fun’.
-They generally target every site, not yours in particular.
+Hackers who find a flaw will post or ‘share’ details of it on forums or in groups, so that they can all have ‘fun’ with their hacker friends.
+They generally target any or every site, not yours in particular.

-Why would anyone hack your site?
+Why would anyone hack your website?
 8 reasons

 There are a few reasons including:

-1. Using your resources – you are paying for hosting and hackers can use your resources rather than pay for their own.
+1. Using your resources – you are paying for hosting and hackers can use or piggy back on your hosting resources rather than pay for their own.

 2. Anonymity – Hackers like to use other peoples websites to send out spam, whilst they remain ‘hidden’.
-Once they hack your site they can spam people in your name, which leads to credibility damage for your website with Google.
-The search engine will punish any site that is seen to be spamming.
+Once they hack your site they can spam people in your name, which leads to credibility or reputation damage for your website with Google.
+Obviously it will also damage your standing in the community if you are seen to be sending out spam.
+The search engines will punish any site that is seen to be spamming.
 So you can be dropped in the rankings or dropped totally from their search.
 The hacker does not care, they just move on to another victim.
 They usually spam from a multiple of sites at the same time, so you become collateral damage.
 By inserting their code to your website, they can spam, but they can also promote products, that are not yours.
-This becomes obvious, when you go to the site of a legal firm and notice they are also selling or promoting ladies clothing.
+This becomes obvious, when you go to the site of a legal firm and notice they are also selling or promoting ladies clothing or adult toys.
 But usually it does not present itself in such an obvious way.
 Good hackers will stay hidden, whilst they suck up your resources and do reputation damage with Google.

 4. Reputation damage – This is usually reserved for the bigger websites, but hackers can do damage to websites of any size.
 Adding a bit of code to a site to negatively affect its rankings.
 Sometimes, the hacker gains access and takes control of the website, then publishes a negative message, to simply do damage to your reputation.